tango-controls/tango-doc/source/getting-started/end-user/index.rst

 Jive
 ~~~~
-It is a tool used to configure components of the Tango Controls and browse a static :term:`Tango database`.
+It is a tool used to configure components of the Tango Controls and browse a static :term:`Tango Database`.
 See
 :ref:`Jive Manual <jive_manual>`.

 ATKPanel